davidblakneymoore/A-Function-for-Optimally-Assigning-Experimental-Units-to-Groups/README.md

 # A Function for Optimally Assigning Experimental Units to Groups

 To assign experimental units to treatments, it might be worthwhile to ensure that means or standard deviations of a variable or of some variables that define experimental units are as equal as possible between treatment groups.
-This function takes measurements from potential experimental units and assigns treatment groups that equalize means, standard deviations, and both means and standard deviations as much as possible.
+This function takes measurements from potential experimental units and assigns treatment groups that equalize means or standard deviations as much as possible.

 Furthermore, if you have more potential experimental units than you need for your project, this function will optimally determine which experimental units best equalize means and standard deviations based on the number of treatment groups you'll have and the number of experimental units you'll have in each group.

 This function can take more than one measurement variable into account to determine the optimal combination.
 It can also handle both numeric and categorical variables.
-Categorical variables are converted into dummy variables to ensure that categories are split up equally across groups.
+Categorical variables are converted into dummy variables to ensure that categories are split up equally across groups, and weights associated with each categorical variable are divide by the number of groups to ensure that categorical variables are not weighted more heavily than they were intended to be.

 Before splitting items up into groups, this function first rescales each measurement variable to a standard normal distribution by subtracting the column mean from each measurement and then by dividing by the column standard deviation.
 By rescaling the measurements, it's possible to compare mean and standard deviation variability between groups between measurements later on.